Published on - 01-05-2018

 8. The school levies charges in respect of individual music tuition, and group music tuition up to and including 4 persons, if the teaching is not an essential part of either the National Curriculum or a public examination syllabus being followed by the student.
-50% discount is available to students whose families are entitled to free school meals
+There is a set discount available to students whose families are entitled to free school meals.

 Activities Outside School Hours